Leaf and Yard Waste Options

 Leaf and Yard Waste: Tips

 - Leave grass clippings on your lawn instead of raking them.
-Grass clippings that are left on the lawn return nutrients to the soil.
+Grass clippings left on the lawn return valueable nutrients to the soil.

-- Use mulched leaves on your lawn, or mixed into the soil in gardens or surrounding tree beds to create healthier growing conditions and help control weeds.
+- Use mulched leaves on your lawn.
+You can also mix mulched leaves into the soil of gardens or surrounding tree beds to create healthier growing conditions and help control weeds.